PHP - Function error_reporting()

 |8191||E_ALL||All errors and warnings, except of level E_STRICT||5|

-Returns the old error_reporting level.
+It returns the old error_reporting level.

 Following is the usage of this function −